Extracurricular

 3:30-4:30 p.m.

-Minimum of 9 students needed to run this program and the maximum is 16.
+Minimum of 8 students/Maximum of 16 students needed to run this program.

-Click on the Superhero Coding & Crafts link on the Download section to the right of the Class main page to access the registration form.
+Click on the Beginning Co-Ed Volleyball link on the Download section to the right of the Class main page to access the registration form.
 Return completed registration form along with payment to the Extended Programs Office, Attention: Cindy Larsen, The Orchard School, 615 West 64th Street, Indianapolis, IN 46260.

 Tuesdays